 Gluten-free Turkey and Rice Soup Recipe:

+This gluten-free turkey and rice soup is a warm and comforting meal that is easy to make in your slow cooker.
 Please see blog post for my tips and notes on preparation and substitutions.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Please see blog post for my tips and notes on preparation and substitutions.